 With so much information swirling around the outbreak of coronavirus (COVID-19), you likely have a head full of questions and worries, the biggest being this — how can you protect yourself and your family?

 Here’s the good news from the Centers for Disease Control (CDC): For most people, the virus is mild.
-And just like any other virus, common sense safety measures can help you prevent illness while at home and abroad.
+And just like any other virus, common sense safety measures can help you prevent illness while at home and away.

 Basic infection control steps